-On July 5th 1970, three men Thomas Victor Dolan (17) of Manhattan Beach, Thomas Hayes (19) of Hermosa Beach and Homer Clyde Shadwick (19) of Saginaw Michigan were discovered by a passer by on a beach in Santa Barbara, that straddled the University of California Santa Barbara building.
-Two of the young men had succumbed to their injuries, while the third Thomas Hayes had been rushed to hospital in nearby Goleta in critical condition, after the three appeared to have been subjected to a frenzied attack with a bladed weapon while camping out in their sleeping bags on the night of the July 4th 1970.
+On July 5th 1970, three young men, Thomas Victor Dolan (17) of Manhattan Beach, Thomas Hayes (19) of Hermosa Beach and Homer Clyde Shadwick (19) of Saginaw, Michigan were discovered by a passer by on a beach in Santa Barbara, that straddled the University of California Santa Barbara building at Campus Point.
+Two of the young men had succumbed to their injuries, while the third, Thomas Hayes had been rushed to hospital in nearby Goleta in critical condition, after the three appeared to have been subjected to a frenzied attack with a bladed weapon while camping out in their sleeping bags on the night of the July 4th 1970.
 Fortunately for Thomas Hayes, he survived the brutal assault.
 The three had hitchhiked back from fireworks celebrations at Candlestick Park in San Francisco.
 The assailant/s took none of the victims possessions in an apparently motiveless attack.

 The Hillside Daily News, Michigan July 14th 1970